54 Fun Baby Shower Games

 What you'll need:

-• Blank wooden blocks (you can get these from a craft shop)
+Blank wooden blocks (you can get these from a craft shop)

-• Permanent markers or wood paints
+Permanent markers or wood paints.

 How to play:

-Give each guest a block (or more) and ask her to decorate it with different letters of the alphabet.
+Give each guest a block (or more) and ask them to decorate it with different letters of the alphabet.
 Just make sure everyone does something different until you have a range from A to Z. This not only lets your guests get creative, but it makes a cute keepsake for the parent(s)-to-be and their little one.

 Baby Shower Trivia Questions

-29. All About Mum or Dad
+34. All About Mum or Dad

 Who doesn’t love finding out fun facts about their loved ones?
 See what your guests can discover with this enlightening trivia game.